FBI says Colorado man arrested in plot to bomb synagogue

 In October 2018, a shooting at the Tree of Life synagogue in Pittsburgh killed 11 people and became the deadliest attack on Jews in U.S. history.

-In April, a woman was killed, and three people were injured when a man opened fire inside a Southern California with an AR-15 military-style rifle.
+In April, a woman was killed, and three people were injured when a man opened fire inside a Southern California synagogue with an AR-15 military-style rifle.

 The investigation into Holzer began after an undercover FBI agent purporting to be a woman who supports white supremacy contacted him on Facebook.